arekm/OctoPrint-Sdwire/README.md

 ### b. setup serial number for sd-wire device

+* **WARNING: DO NOT MANIPULATE WITH `sd-mux-ctrl` ON NON `sdwire` HARDWARE**.
+ `sd-mux-ctrl` reconfigures EEPROM of `FTDI` serial chip.
+That chip is used not only in `sdwire` hardware but also in many other devices, so you can easily break configuration of `FTDI` chipset in your other hardware
 * connect sd-wire device to host using micro-USB--USB cable
 * check dmesg for output like: